 FROM journey;

-In the above code, first, we are retrieving the number of seconds from the Extract function, then multiplying the result ( or a number of seconds ) by 1000 to get the milliseconds, because 1 second equals 1000 milliseconds.
+In the above code, we first retrieve the number of seconds from the Extract function and then multiply the result (or the number of seconds) by 1000 to get the milliseconds, because 1 second equals 1000 milliseconds.

-The output of the above code is given below.
+The output of the code above is provided below.

 Read: PostgreSQL Date Add